Falmouth-Games-Academy/comp140-gam160-game/README.md

 ## Human Planes

 ### The Game
 Arcade Air plane stunt game.
-Fly around the Death ~~Star~~ Moon dodging turrets, enemie fighter jets and laser bullets!
+Fly in and around the Death ~~Star~~Moon surving for as long as possible.

 ### The Core Mechanics
-The player will need to fly the Death Moon
+The player will have to dodge incoming fire from turrets and enemy fighter jets.
+The player is equiped with laser cannons.
+When a turret or enemy fighter jet is destroid, there is chance for them to drop "Weapon Parts".
+These Weapon Parts will randomise the stats of the players laser cannons, such as rate of fire, damage and bullet speed.

 ## The Controller
 Wings will be attached to the players arms.
-An accelemeromator/gyroscope will be on the tips of the wings to messure angle of wings
+An accelemeromator/gyroscope will be on the tips of the wings to messure rotation of the wings.
+There will also be buttons on the handles of the wings to fire the laser cannons.

+To fly the plane the player just needs to stand in a manor that resembles a plane and the plane will automatically fly forwards.
+To turn left and right the player tilts their arms up and down (like a plane would).
+To pitch up and down, the player rotates theirs arms in the same direction (both rotate forward to pitch down, backward to pitch up).
+If the player rotates their arms in different directions, they will do a barrel role!

+## Research
+I want to know how I could detect the rotation of the wings so I will look into how other alt. controllers detect rotation and postion of loose or free flowing objects i.e arms.
+I will want to know how I could make the player feel like they **are** the plane.
+So I might look into how other alt. controls use body parts as the controler and how they are atached.